-Stalder and Asher should be considered as joint first authors.
-Carroll is also Distinguished Professor, School of Mathematical and Physical Sciences, University of Technology Sydney, Broadway NSW 2007, Australia.
-Stalder's work was supported by a fellowship from the Fondation Ernest Boninchi.
-Ma's research was supported by the National Science Foundation and the National Institute of Neurological Disorders and Stroke.
-Asher, Liang and Carroll's research was supported by the National Cancer Institute.
+Stalder and Asher should be considered joint first authors.
+Carroll is also Distinguished Professor at the University of Technology Sydney.
+Chatterjee is also Bloomberg Professor of Oncology at the Johns Hopkins University.
+Stalder was supported by a fellowship from the Fondation Ernest Boninchi.
+Ma was supported by the U.S. National Science Foundation and National Institute of Neurological Disorders and Stroke.
+Asher, Liang and Carroll were supported by the National Cancer Institute.
+Chatterjee's research was partially funded through a Patient-Centered Outcomes Research Institute Award.
+The statements and opinions in this article are solely the responsibility of the authors and do not necessarily represent the views of the Patient-Centered Outcomes Research Institute, its Board of Governors or Methodology Committee.